 Today, this is the home to many Indigenous People from across Turtle Island and we are grateful for the opportunity to work in this community, on their territory.

-September 30 marks the first National Day for Truth and Reconciliation, coinciding with Orange Shirt Day.
+September 30 is the National Day for Truth and Reconciliation, coinciding with Orange Shirt Day.
 All Good Shepherd programs and services will remain open.
-We will be holding a virtual service for all staff on September 30.
-Read a letter regarding National Day for Truth and Reconciliation from Brother Richard MacPhee, Good Shepherd’s Chief Executive Officer.
+We will be holding an event for all staff to learn and reflect on September 30.

 We encourage all settlers to join us in learning and reflecting on the legacy of residential schools and its continuing impact on our country.
 Learn about the residential school system, read the Truth and Reconciliation Commission Report and Calls to Action, and support local and national Indigenous organizations.
 Below, we have provided a list of organizations where donations are welcome along with some educational resources and support lines for survivors and their families.

 - De dwa da dehs nye>s Aboriginal Health Centre

 - Read the TRC Calls to Action